knobs-dials/straceD/README.md

 ## TODO

-* compatibility with non-linux `ps` implementations
+* portablity, e.g. compatibility with non-linux `ps` implementations

 * the subprocess code had zombie issues.
 I think I fixed it, but should still read up more on edge cases.